 You don’t have to have a favourite film stock.
 And even if you do, it doesn’t have to be Kodak Portra 400.
 For a lot of people though, based on comments and conversation I see online, it most definitely is.

 It’s by far the most searched for film on Google, according to my rudimentary research, and also the number one figure of fun on r/AnalogCircleJerk, which is a less scientific measure but also a good sign.
 Portra must be popular if it’s become a cliché.

 The question now then is, how much does it deserve this simultaneous idolatry and infamy?
 Is it really that much better than other films?
 I’m sure some of its popularity is down to people following the crowd too, but to what extent?

 Read on for some thoughts on that, as well as everything else you’d expect from a Kodak Portra 400 review, including plenty of example shots.
-If it makes you want to shoot some yourself, you can get yours from Amazon, from eBay, or from Analogue Wonderland.
+If it makes you want to shoot some yourself, you can get yours from B&H Photo, from Amazon, or from Analogue Wonderland.

 What is Kodak Portra 400?